 Marlborough is representative of the multicultural society in which we live and has a small number of students for whom English is their second language.
-The role of the multi-lingual Specialist Language Worker, who works closely with the Head of Specialised Learning, is to help raise the achievement of ethnic minority students.
-Liaison with parents is an important part of the work and the bilingual member of our team is able to access the means to communicate with many parents in their home language and can offer support at consultation evenings.
+Our goal is to help raise the achievement of ethnic minority students.
+Liaison with parents is an important part of the work and the bilingual members of our team school staff may be able to communicate with many parents in their home language.